oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   forwards equivalent MQTT-SN messages to the MQTT-SN Client for each MQTT messages received

--   closes the MQTT Network Connection when the Virtual Connection is closed
+-   closes the MQTT Network Connection when the Virtual Connection is deleted

 **MQTT Server:**